dorothyaquincy/mq_smf_formatter/README.md

 2) Generic SQL programs will need to be added to the directory with the first 7 characters being 'generic'.
 For example, generic_blob_use.txt.
 3) All SQL queries must be in .txt format.
 4) Modify Distinct_LPAR_QM.txt to have the names of your queue managers and LPARs.
+5) The python program will recognize LPAR and QM variables in your SQL queries that have ++LPAR and ++QMGR as temporary variables in need of being customized by the program

 This program is most useful when you have to create a large amount of custom queries to run against your SMF data with many LPARs and QMs involved.